GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit00/unit00-02_deliverables.md

 ## Project work

 The page with the description of the project work can be found [here](/moer-mpg-upscaling/unit06/unit06-03_Project_outline.html).
-The deadline to deliver the project outline is 17 June 2022, 23:00.
+The deadline to deliver the project outline is 24 May 2023, 23:00.
-The deadline to deliver the final project work is 26 July 2022, 23:00.
+The deadline to deliver the final project work is 2 August 2023, 23:00.